 NEXT UP ON this.

-A recent study conducted by researchers at Deakin University has found that by using what researchers have labelled a Health Behaviour Score (HBS), only 7% of Australian adults are healthy – think you’re one of them?
+Do you think you have a healthy lifestyle?
+Chances are, according to science, your lifestyle could do with some improvements.
+A study conducted by researchers at Deakin University has found that by using what researchers have labelled a Health Behaviour Score (HBS), only 7% of Australian adults are healthy.
+Think you’re one of them?

 Based on five specific risk factors – if you’ve ever smoked, the quality of your diet, your level of physical activity, time spent sedentary and nightly sleep duration – the HBS can determine how healthy you are.
 The study conducted by Dr Katherine Livingstone and Professor Sarah McNaughton from Deakin’s Institute for Physical Activity and Nutrition (IPAN) aimed to ‘investigate associations between a HBS and prevalence of hypertension and overweight/obesity among Australian adults.’